 Day 1.
 Arrival in Phuket

 Day 2.
-Khao Phra Thaeo and Phang Nga
+Birding at Khao Phra Thaeo and Phang Nga

 Morning birding at Khao Phra Thaeo National Park on Phuket Island for an introduction to the birdlife of southern Thailand.
-Here we are likely to have our first sightings of species like Stripe-throated and Yellow-vented Bulbuls, Scarlet-backed and Orange-bellied Flowerpeckers, and Crimson Sunbird are a delight, with Coppersmith Barbet, Red-throated Barbet, and Blue-eared Barbet also possible.
-Other potential species may include the dazzling Blyth’s Paradise Flycatcher and wintering Forest Wagtail.
+Here we are likely to have our first sightings of species like Stripe-throated and Yellow-vented Bulbuls, Scarlet-backed and Orange-bellied Flowerpeckers, and Crimson Sunbird, with Coppersmith Barbet, Red-throated Barbet, and Blue-eared Barbet also possible.
+Other potential species here may include the dazzling Blyth’s Paradise Flycatcher and overwintering Forest Wagtail.

 In the late morning we will drive toward Phang Nga, situated on the idyllic Phang Nga Bay, where we will have lunch and check into our hotel for the night.
-After lunch we will visit the local mangroves to look for specials such as Brown-winged Kingfisher, Streak-breasted Woodpecker, Ruddy Kingfisher, Chestnut-bellied Malkoha, and Mangrove Pitta.
+After lunch we will visit the local mangroves to look for specials such as Brown-winged Kingfisher, Ruddy Kingfisher , Streak-breasted Woodpecker, Chestnut-bellied Malkoha, and the gorgeous Mangrove Pitta.

 Overnight: Phang Nga

-After lunch we will move to Thai Mueang, where we will search for Blue-tailed Bee-eater, Oriental Dollarbird (in the roller family), Grey-capped Pygmy Woodpecker, and the diminutive Vernal Hanging Parrot.
-We are also likely to see a range of more common species such as Red-wattled Lapwing and Lesser Whistling Duck.
-Seasonal wetlands or rice paddies we pass may support herons, bitterns, or egrets as well as Watercock and White-breasted Waterhen, and if we see any suitable habitat we’ll take a look if time permits (noting we will spend time in similar vast habitat on Day 10 looking for wetland birds).
+After lunch we will move to Thai Mueang, where we will search for Oriental Dollarbird (in the roller family), Grey-capped Pygmy Woodpecker, and the diminutive Vernal Hanging Parrot.
+We are also likely to see a range of more common species such as Red-wattled Lapwing and Lesser Whistling Duck here.
+Seasonal wetlands or rice paddies we pass by may support herons, bitterns, or egrets, as well as Watercock and White-breasted Waterhen, and if we see any suitable habitat, we will take a look, if time permits (noting we will spend time in similar vast habitat on Day 10 looking for wetland birds).
 Our third stop along the way to Khao Sok is one of southern Thailand’s shorebird meccas.
 Terek Sandpiper is the main attraction here, together with Greater and Lesser (Tibetan) Sand Plovers, Red-necked Stint, and Grey-tailed Tattler.
 At the end of the day we will move north to the Khura Buri, Si Phang Nga area.

-After lunch we’ll drive to Khao Sok.
-Along the way we will look at some river crossings, marshy grassland, and agricultural land, where we may find River Lapwing, Grey-headed Lapwing, and Red-wattled Lapwing, along with kingfishers, shrikes, bee-eaters, and potentially some resident and migrant pipits as well as some migrant shorebirds.
+After lunch we will drive to Khao Sok.
+Along the way we will look at some river crossings, marshy grassland, and agricultural land, where we may find River Lapwing, Grey-headed Lapwing, Red-wattled Lapwing, along with kingfishers, shrikes, bee-eaters, and potentially some resident and migrant pipits as well as some migrant shorebirds.

 Overnight: Khao Sok

-We will spend a full morning session birding the river section of Khao Sok National Park.
-Here we search for the elusive Banded, Rufous-collared, and Blue-banded Kingfishers.
-The dense jungle here is also a good spot to get to grips with a range of babblers, including Pin-striped Tit-Babbler, Chestnut-winged Babbler, Black-capped Babbler, and Spot-necked Babbler.
-A range of woodpeckers occur here, including the flashy Maroon and Bamboo Woodpeckers, and the tiny White-browed Piculet, as well as other forest birds like Gray-breasted Spiderhunter.
+We will have a morning session birding the river section of Khao Sok National Park.
+Here we search for the elusive Banded, Rufous-collared, and Malayan Blue-banded Kingfishers.
+The dense jungle here is also a good spot to get to grips with a range of babblers, including Pin-striped Tit-Babbler, Chestnut-winged Babbler, Malayan Black-capped Babbler, and Spot-necked Babbler.
+A range of woodpeckers occur here, including the flashy Maroon and Bamboo Woodpeckers, and the tiny White-browed Piculet, as well as other forest birds like Grey-breasted Spiderhunter.
 This is one of the sites where we will search for the gaudy Chestnut-naped Forktail as well as for Black-and-red Broadbill and Raffles’s Malkoha.
 With luck we might also spot some interesting animals, like Wagler’s Keeled Green Pit Viper.

-We return to our lodge for lunch before we drive to the nearby Ratchaprapha Dam, where we will board a longboat to take us to our floating accommodation.
+We return to our lodge for lunch before we drive to the nearby Ratchaprapha Dam (Lake Ratchaprapha), where we will board a longboat to take us to our floating accommodation.
 The boat ride between the pier and our accommodation will take approximately 90 minutes.
-Between the limestone cliffs that tower hundreds of meters above us we will search for White-bellied Sea Eagle, Oriental Hobby, Lesser Fish Eagle, and Grey-headed Fish Eagle.
-After checking into our floating accommodation, we will make a boat-based excursion provides for excellent vistas into the jungle and gives us one of our best chances of good sightings of Helmeted, Great, Bushy-crested, and White-crowned Hornbills as well as woodpeckers like Greater and Common Flamebacks.
-In addition jungle mammals like Dusky Langur and Lar (White-handed) Gibbon, which utters a beautifully haunting call from the jungle canopy, are likely.
-This is possibly the most scenic spot in Thailand.
+Between the limestone cliffs that tower hundreds of meters above us, we will search for White-bellied Sea Eagle, Oriental Hobby, Lesser Fish Eagle, and Grey-headed Fish Eagle.
+After checking into our floating accommodation, we will make a boat-based excursion on the lake which will provide excellent vistas into the jungle and gives us one of our best chances of sightings of Helmeted, Great, Bushy-crested, and White-crowned Hornbills, as well as woodpeckers like Greater and Common Flamebacks.
+In addition, jungle mammals like Dusky Langur and Lar (White-handed) Gibbon, which utters a beautifully haunting call from the jungle canopy, are likely.
+This is possibly the most scenic spot in Thailand too.

 Overnight: Lake Ratchaprapha

-After lunch we will drive to Tha Sala, our base for the next two nights for birding the nearby, and relatively undiscovered Khao Luang (Krung Ching) National Park on the eastern side of the Peninsula.
+After lunch we will drive to the Tha Sala area, our base for the next two nights for birding the nearby Khao Luang (Krung Ching) National Park on the eastern side of the Peninsula.

-Days 7 – 8.
-Khao Luang (Krung Ching) National Park
+Day 8.
+Birding Khao Luang (Krung Ching) National Park

 The gorgeous Scarlet-rumped Trogon is sure to be a highlight bird, it is so beautiful.

 Day 9.
-Khao Luang (Krung Ching) and the wetlands of Thale Noi
+Birding Khao Luang (Krung Ching) and the wetlands of Thale Noi

 Overnight: Thale Noi